Ocasio-Cortez refuses to endorse Bernie Sanders 2020 run

 "She’ll see what the field looks like."

-For example, Abdul El-Sayed, an avowed populist who was vying to be Michigan's first Muslim governor, finished nearly 20 percentage points behind establishment Democrat Gretchen Whitmer in the state's August primary, despite the backing of both high-profile socialists.
-And Fayrouz Saad, who was angling Tuesday night to become the first Muslim woman elected to Congress, finished in a distant fourth place in Michigan's 11th Congressional District primary, despite support on the stump from Ocasio-Cortez.
+For example, socialist-backed candidates have prevailed in Pennsylvania, Kansas, and Washington.
+But Abdul El-Sayed, an avowed populist who was vying to be Michigan's first Muslim governor, finished nearly 20 percentage points behind establishment Democrat Gretchen Whitmer in the state's August primary, despite the backing of both high-profile socialists.

+Also in August, Fayrouz Saad, who was angling to become the first Muslim woman elected to Congress, finished in a distant fourth place in Michigan's 11th Congressional District primary, despite support on the stump from Ocasio-Cortez.

-Similarly, in Missouri, Rep. Lacy Clay soundly defeated Cori Bush, who was also supported by both Sanders and Ocasio-Cortez.
-And in Hawaii in August, a fiscally conservative Democrat, Ed Case, took down 29-year-old Kaniela Ing, a democratic socialist who hoped to follow in the footsteps of colleague Ocasio-Cortez of New York to score an upset victory.
-Ing, a state representative, had Ocasio-Cortez's endorsement, and the Bronx socialist candidate had stumped for him.
+Similarly, in Missouri, Rep. Lacy Clay soundly defeated far-left progressive Cori Bush.
+And in Hawaii in August, a fiscally conservative Democrat, Ed Case, took down 29-year-old Kaniela Ing, a democratic socialist who had Ocasio-Cortez's endorsement.

-For Sanders, who vied for the Democratic Party nomination in the 2016 presidential race and may run again in 2020, the defeats were a continuation of his recent losing streak.
+For Sanders, who has kept the door open on running again for the White House in 2020, the defeats were a continuation of his recent losing streak.
 Over the past two years, several candidates he has backed in several important races -- including in gubernatorial primaries in Virginia and Ohio, and in several House races in Iowa and New Jersey -- have come up short.

 Some former Sanders staffers, meanwhile, have said in interviews they hope to find another torchbearer in 2020 for the Vermont senator's beliefs.